Arthur McBain

 Arthur McBain is a British screen actor and children's author.
 He played Alex Myer in ITV's The Trouble with Maggie Cole and Snowy Fleet, in the ABC television series Friday On My Mind.
 His debut children's book In The Dead Of The Night was published by Little Hare books in 2019.

 Acting career

-McBain began his career in the Royal Shakespeare Company and National Theatre of Scotland's production of Dunsinane by David Greig.
+McBain trained at the Oxford School of Drama, graduating in 2013.
+He began his professional career in the Royal Shakespeare Company and National Theatre of Scotland's production of Dunsinane by David Greig.
 In 2017, McBain played Gordon 'Snowy' Fleet in ABC's television series Friday On My Mind, which tells the story of Australian rock band The Easybeats, before joining the cast of Rupert Goold's film Judy.

-In 2019 McBain was cast as Alex Myer in ITV's The Trouble with Maggie Cole.
+In 2019, McBain was cast as Alex Myer in ITV's The Trouble with Maggie Cole.

-In 2023, McBain played Jean-Baptiste Marchand in Ridley Scott's film Napoleon.
+In 2023, McBain played Jean Gabriel Marchand in Ridley Scott's film Napoleon.

+In October 2024, it was announced that McBain would be joining David Dawson and Ralph Little in a film adaptation of Antonis Samarakis' 1965 novel The Flaw.

 Books

 Arthur McBain's first children's book, In The Dead Of The Night, Illustrated by Tom Knight, was released in 2019.
-His second book, Night of the Living Pasta, is released in 2023 and is illustrated by Chrissie Krebbs.
+His second book, Night of the Living Pasta, was released in 2023 and was illustrated by Chrissie Krebbs.